 The beginning of fall is an exciting time for bird enthusiasts as summer fledglings become air-borne adults and join others of their kind on route to warmer climes.
-This mass exodus is happening all around us.
+This mass exodus of fall migration is happening all around us.

 “Fall is one of my favorite times of year to watch birds, especially raptors.
 When we talk about bird migration, most people think of spring.
 They don’t realize that the fall migration features an incredible variety of species that can be seen from late August through to early November,” says Anne Bell, Ontario Nature’s Director of Conservation and Education.